 How to replace a book disk in Proxmox

 A Proxmox VE node may be running 24 hours a day for years.
 This might lead to the boot disk wearing out and in need or replacement.
-This guide lets you swap the drive out for a new one all while keeping the available bar reboots.
+This guide lets you swap the drive out for a new one without data loss.

 Note that this method works if you instlled Proxmox using ZFS.